-For example, a dumbell lateral raise gets difficult precisely where the muscles of the shoulder get weaker, the top position.
+For example, a dumbbell lateral raise gets difficult precisely where the muscles of the shoulder get weaker, the top position.

-As you raise your arms to the side, the distance between the line of force (always straight down with a dumbell remember) and the axis (your glenhumeral joint) gets larger.
+As you raise your arms to the side, the distance between the line of force (always straight down with a dumbbell remember) and the axis (your shoulder joint) gets larger.

 The is the reverse of what’s required to optimally challenge the shoulder muscles.
 A machine like the Med X lateral raise however, is built precisely with that in mind.